allisondev16/my-notes/README.md

 - CSS float can also be used in layouting with attributes such as left and right.

 - The destructuring assignment of JavaScript ES6 applies to the useState of React.

+- React controlled and uncontrolled component.
+In a controlled component, form data is handled by a React component.
+The alternative is uncontrolled components, where form data is handled by the DOM itself.

 # Getting Started with Create React App